At Mengham Junior School, we strive to be:

 - Encourage an open partnership between parents and school in supporting a common behaviour code.

 Rewards and sanctions are displayed around the school on the “Behaviour for Learning Pyramid”.
-It is part of the Home school agreement.
-Expected behaviours will be taught through good role modelling and is reinforced through circle time and assemblies.
+It also forms part of the Home school agreement.
+Expected behaviours will be taught through good role modelling and will be reinforced through PDL and assemblies.

-Show examples of good work to other staff.
+Share examples of good work with other classes and/or staff.

-Meet and greet pupils at the classroom door.
+Meet and greet pupils at the classroom door with a smile.

 Insist upon high expectations and model them.